Archived: 9/8/25 Workshop Using SASB-based Questionnaire Methods for Personality Assessment, Case Formulation, and Outcome Monitoring

 Participants will be able to:

-4. Interpret interpersonal patterns at a level that can enhance and inform psychotherapy interventions
+(4) Interpret interpersonal case formulation patterns at a level that can enhance and inform psychotherapy interventions